SNeugber/remarkable-auto-ocr/README.md

 ### Prios

-1. Somehow overlay annotated pdfs with their original pdf...
 1. Replace sqlite db with dataframes
 1. Save hash of prompt to check if document needs to be re-rendered
 1. Better place for user config